christophedc0/Plants/Semi-hydro.md

 #### Watering

 1. Water the plant on top of the substrate, like how you would do when it’s potted in soil.
    This will make sure that the roots can adapt to the semi-hydro process instead of soil.
+   Most people refer to this as *flushing*, pouring in water on the top till it runs through the bottom.
+   **Repeat** this when the top of the PON is dry (estimated every 2 - 4 days depending on pot size).
 3. After a few weeks, start watering by filling the reservoir or outer (decorative) pot to about the bottom or 1/3th of the nursery/grow pot.

 ### Cuttings on water